serverless/blog/posts/2017-08-18-introducing-serverless-event-gateway.md

 The Event Gateway ties right into the Serverless Framework and is available for developers to use locally today.

-## Own your cloud
+## Get started

 Use the Event Gateway to start taking full advantage of the serverless cloud.
 Serverless architectures just got their missing backbone.

-This is the way cloud should be.

-The Event Gateway is currently in beta, and is available locally via the Serverless Framework.
-To learn more, [see the Event Gateway GitHub project here](https://github.com/serverless/event-gateway).
+The Event Gateway is currently in beta, and is available to use locally via the Serverless Framework.
+To check out the code, [see the repo here](https://github.com/serverless/event-gateway) and [walk through the example app](https://github.com/serverless/event-gateway-example).